CCPBioSim/BioSim-analysis-workshop/paper/paper.md

 # Summary

-We present an open-source course featuring a blend of lectures and practical sessions teaching how to set-up and analyse molecular dynamics (MD) simulations of biomolecules, with a particular focus on proteins.
+We present an open-source course teaching how to set-up and analyse molecular dynamics (MD) simulations of biomolecules, with a particular focus on proteins.
+The course features a blend of lectures coupled with practical sessions using Jupyter notebooks.

 # Statement of Need